ZEwela/sunny/README.md

+## To run this project locally:

+    - npm install
+    - npm run start

 ## What I have learned from this project:

     - I can use React Native Navigation to create Stack Navigation where I can use one screen and back option to navigate between screens, but I can expand that and use bottom navigation to render new screens.